Flu Vaccination Clinics

 IF YOU DO NOT HAVE AN ONLINE ACCOUNT, PLEASE CALL US ON 02392 009191 TO BE SET UP.

-- Mid-week vaccinations will be available to book following the completion of our weekend clinics.
+- Mid-week vaccinations are available to book now.

-- We will be implementing social distancing during our weekend clinics to ensure patients and staff remain safe.
+- We are implementing social distancing during our clinics to ensure patients and staff remain safe.